Estimated reading time: 1 minute

 These channels often have millions of views per video and have hundreds of thousands of subscribers on You Tube.

-Questions to ask yourself if deciding whether a rescue video is legitimate or fake
+Questions to ask yourself if deciding whether animal rescue videos is legitimate or fake

 If the video involves someone randomly happening upon an animal in need of rescue, it is likely fake.